spookier/SnowCrash/level02/level02.md

 - ls -la

 - use scp command to transfer pcap file to local machine
+> depending on the way u configured access to ur VM scp command may vary
-> example: scp /home/user/level02/level02.pcap spxxky@192.xxx.x.xxx:/home/spxxky/Desktop/savehere
+> example: scp ./level02.pcap spxxky@192.xxx.x.xxx:/home/spxxky/Desktop/savehere

 - found pcap file that needed to be inspected with wireshark
 >follow -> TCP stream